thomaskolar/NTSB-Aviation-Data/README.md

 - Execute `aviationCleaning.py` to process and clean the data for analysis.
 - Launch `aviationVisual.py` to explore incidents through the interactive web application.

----

-Let me know if you’d like to add specific details or a demo section!